merenlab/merenlab.org/data/undatipelagibacter-pangenome-graph/index.md

 The purpose of this analysis was to shed light on whether the volcano-shaped divergence pattern in the envelope biogenesis operon (that contained the Skp gene) was a result of staggered recombination, or by gradual in-place divergence.

 For this, we needed to export a slighlty larger genomic context that exceeded the envelope biogenesis operon itself.
-Thus, we exported the genomic loci between the TrpD gene (SynGC GC_00000545_1; graph order 1392) to DnaE (SynGC GC_00001037_1; graph order 1409) using the anvi'o program {% include PROGRAM name="anvi-export-pan-subgraph" %} first to get a {% include ARTIFACT name="contigs-db" %} file that contains the sequence between these two nodes from each genome:
+Thus, we exported the genomic loci between the TrpD gene (SynGC GC_00000545_1; graph order 1392) to DnaE (SynGC GC_00001037_1; graph order 1409) using the anvi'o program {% include PROGRAM name="anvi-export-pan-subgraph" %} first to get a {% include ARTIFACT name="contigs-db" %} file that contains the sequence between these two nodes from each genome.
+Running this script this way,

 ```